US congratulates new Pak PM Shehbaz Sharif, says values relationship with Islamabad | Politics

 “The United States congratulates newly-elected Pakistani Prime Minister Shehbaz Sharif and we look forward to continuing our long-standing cooperation with Pakistan’s government,” he said.

-Blinken said the US views a strong, prosperous and democratic Pakistan as essential for the interests of both of the countries.
+Blinken said the US views a ''strong, prosperous and democratic Pakistan as essential for the interests of both of the countries.''
+Responding to Blinken's statement, the Pakistan Prime Minister's Office said it welcomed Washington's reaffirmation of the long-standing ties with Islamabad. ''The new government wishes to constructively and positively engage with the US to promote shared goals of peace, security and development in the region,'' it tweeted.

+''We look forward to deepening this important relationship on the principles of equality, mutual interest and mutual benefit,'' the Dawn newspaper reported, quoting the social media statement.

+Blinken's comments came a day after Pentagon spokesperson John Kirby said that the US had a ''healthy military-to-military relationship with Pakistan's armed forces'', adding that ''we have every expectation that will be able to continue to be the case''.

+Pakistan's ties with the US came particularly were already under stress since February when former prime minister Khan went ahead with his planned trip to Moscow to meet Russian President Vladimir Putin, which coincided with Russia's military onslaught of Ukraine.

+Later, Pakistan abstained from voting on a United Nations General Assembly resolution condemning Russia's actions and demanding its immediate withdrawal from Ukraine even though the US and its European allies had urged Islamabad to support the resolution.

-However, President Joe Biden is yet to make a customary call to Prime Minister Sharif, 70, since his appointment on Monday.
+President Joe Biden is yet to make a customary call to Prime Minister Sharif since his appointment on Monday.
 Biden had not made any such call to former premier Khan also till his last day in office on Sunday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)